Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 ## Step 4 - Visualizing Data

 In the 'Streamlit' folder, you'll find the script for the app.
-We can view the complete DataFrames for Macrozones and Neighborhoods, an interactive map of Porto Alegre showing city subdivisions along with their geometric and population centers, and the correlation matrix.
+We can view the complete DataFrames for Macroregions and Neighborhoods, an interactive map of Porto Alegre showing city subdivisions along with their geometric and population centers, and the correlation matrix.

 Access the Streamlit app using the link below:
 [Visualize Data](https://economicsurbanbeauty-rvgejj7wd9luepcjwnlpcv.streamlit.app/)